How to set up Kayo Sports: A step-by-step guide

 That's it!
 Your Kayo Sports account should be up and running.

-Once you are a registered Kayo user, you will be able to stream sport live or watch on demand from a variety of devices.
+Once you are a registered Kayo user, you will be able to watch on demand from a variety of devices.
 Here's how to set up the service on each one:

 Streaming sport via Kayo on your computer is the most user-friendly option available.
 Simply start your browser, access the Kayo website and sign in using the email address and password you set during registration.

 If you have a Mac, you can stream Kayo via Chrome, Firefox and Safari browsers.
 For Windows 10, you can use Chrome, Firefox and Microsoft Edge.